Explore Travel Insurance

 Coverage on the roads

 In Bali and wider Indonesia, roads are often congested, and many drivers are reckless and unpredictable.
-If you hire a rental vehicle, you should consider rental car excess cover in case you get into an accident and need to pay an excess to the rental company.
+If you hire a rental vehicle, you should consider rental car excess cover in case you have an accident and need to pay an excess to the rental company.

 Theft and loss of belongings